 Here is an excerpt from their proposal:

-Since that time, more than 300 young women (and some men) have trained and run either a marathon or half marathon and have raised $525,000 for the Camp Seafarer endowment and impacted the lives of over 100 campers.
+Since that time, more than 500 campers, CILTs, staff members, alumni and friends of Camp have trained and run either a marathon or half marathon, raised over $700,000 for the Camp Seafarer endowment and impacted the lives of over 100 campers.

-For more details or questions, email Lynn Moss.
+For more details or questions, email Sarah Kasler.